Chinese Money Trees

 The term "coin tree" is usually associated with the

-Beginning in the Warring States period
+Beginning in the Warring States period (475

-bronze.
+of clay, stone or bronze.
 By the time of the

 coins were being made in sand molds.

 Each mold would have a number of coin impressions so that

 many coins could be produced at a time.
 These coin

 impressions were connected by channels so that the molten

 then flow to all parts of the mold.

 Once the bronze had cooled and hardened, the two halves of

 the mold were separated and the coins removed.

-channels through which the bronze had
+channels through which the bronze had flowed, the bronze

-all the coins being connected together.
+coins being connected together.

-The metal object that came out of the mold actually looked like a small
+The metal object that came out of the mold actually looked

-flowed resembled the "trunk" of a
+the bronze had flowed resembled the "trunk" of a

 channel to each individual coin looked like

 "branches".
 The coins were the "leaves".